Nintendo Just Announced a Surprise New Handheld System

 It's also lighter, weighing in at 9.2 ounces (261 grams), analogous to the standard 2DS, but svelter than the 11.6 ounce (329 grams) new 3DS XL.
 Nintendo shaved an almost indiscernible smidgen off the handheld's height, open or closed, as well.
 In fact I see nothing to quibble with here that isn't a mix of the cosmetic and personal.
 Like that the U.S. only gets this new iteration in black/turquoise colors, whereas Japan gets both those and an incredible-looking white/orange variant.
 Or the shift away from the new 3DS XL's Super Famicom candy-colored face button lettering — imagine if they'd instead doubled down and dipped the buttons entirely in those colors a la the limited edition Japanese new 3DS XL.

 You can have the new 2DS XL on July 28 (on the same day as Hey!
 Pikmin and Miitopia debut) for $149.99 says Nintendo, a $50 less expensive alternative to the $199.99 new 3DS XL.
-Or, if you want to think about it this way, the new 2DS XL is the $50 price drop on an ergonomically superior 3DS XL, minus a feature X people use.
+Or, if you want to think about it this way, the new 2DS XL is the $50 price drop everyone's been waiting for on an ergonomically superior 3DS XL, minus a feature X people use.

 Now solve for X.